DelorianCS/machine-tracker/README.md

 # Machine Tracker

-**Machine Tracker** is a FREE professional and minimalist web application that helps cybersecurity learners document and share their pentesting progress in a clean and structured way.
+**Machine Tracker** is a FREE minimalist web application that helps cibersecurity learners document and share their pentesting progress in a clean and structured way.

 This tool is built for the community — no paywalls, ads, or locked features.
-Just a modern public portfolio system made for hackers by hackers.
+Just a modern public portfolio system made for hackers by hackers

-## 🖼 Screenshots
+## Screenshots

 ### Landing Page